-The Kraus-Anderson Bike Duluth Festival is a high-energy, family-oriented biking event in Duluth, Minnesota.
-Events include enduro, downhill and XC races, an casual road bike tour, product demos, and an evening celebration with family-fun bike events, offbeat competitions (think a klunker bike toss), an awards ceremony, a beer tent, food, music, and live and silent auctions.
-Proceeds benefit COGGS and the Duluth Area Family YMCA.
+The Bike Duluth Festival is a high-energy, family-oriented biking event in Duluth, Minnesota.
+Events include enduro, downhill, XC races, kids’ events, product demos, and evening celebrations with family-fun events, off-beat competitions, awards ceremonies, beer tent, food, music, silent auctions, and more!

 Why was the event started?

-Through the festival, the Kraus-Anderson Community Foundation desires to showcase Duluth’s outstanding trail system and give back to the community.
+Through the festival, the Kraus-Anderson Community Foundation desires to give back to the community and support Duluth’s outstanding trail system.
 Read more about why the event was started and what organizations it benefits.

 Do you need volunteers?

 We thought you’d never ask!
-We need volunteers for a variety of tasks.
-Visit our volunteer page to get involved.
+Volunteers are needed for a variety of tasks.
+Visit our volunteer page to get involved!